Labelling summer tyres, general description

 1. Fuel consumption (rolling resistance)

 The letters on this seven-point scale indicate the rolling resistance of a specific tyre.
-The higher the rolling resistance, the higher the fuel consumption.
+The higher the rolling resistance, that is to say friction, the higher the fuel consumption.
 Choosing a tyre labelled A - minimum rolling resistance or one labelled G - highest rolling resistance, can make a difference in fuel consumption up to 9%1

 2. Wet grip